fizzed/maven-plugins/README.md

 Maven plugin that does a best-effort compile of PlayFramework 2.x templates (file.scala.html) into a Java source file.
-This plugin is primarily a hack to make Netbeans function to code complte on PlayFramework projects using a pom.xml file.
+This plugin is primarily a hack to make Netbeans function to code complete PlayFramework projects using a pom.xml file.

 Templates are generated to ${project.build.directory}/generated-sources/play-templates